Dissecting van der Waals interactions with Density Functional Theory -- Wannier-basis approach: Introduction

 \section{Introduction}

-Layered materials are a driving factor for many discoveries as they can host limitless possibilities of new properties, tunining capabilities, and novel device applications.
+Layered materials are a driving factor for many discoveries as they can host limitless possibilities of new properties, tuning capabilities, and novel device applications.
 A unifying fundamental feature of such materials is the van der Waals (vdW) interaction responsible for keeping the individual chemically inert layers together in a stable system.
-Even though the vdW interaction is considered to be relatively weak due to its electromagnetic origin \cite{Ramalho2013, Hermann2017}, at shorter separations it plays a dominant role when stronger chemical forces are absent.
+Even though the vdW interaction is considered to be relatively weak due to its electromagnetic origin \cite{Ramalho2013, Hermann2017}, it plays a dominant role when stronger chemical forces are absent.
 The drive towards fundamental understanding of low dimensional and layered materials is closely related to being able to calculate vdW interactions in order to describe materials stability and stacking as well as a multitude of other properties.

 Standard Density Functional Theory (DFT), a well-established computational tool, does not account for long-ranged charge correlations \cite{Ramalho2013, Grimme2016, Claudot2018}.
-However, there has been significant progress in broadening first principles DFT models that can capture vdW interactions.
-Although our ability to accurately compute vdW forces has been limited due to high computational cost associated with their quantum mechanical nature, the sophistication in methods to apply to complex systems has been steadily on the rise.
 The exact correlation energy for the vdW interaction obtained via the adiabatic-connection fluctuation-dissipation theorem (ACFD) \cite{Hermann2017, Stohr2019} cannot be computed exactly in systems beyond a few atoms, thus all currently available approaches rely on some approximations.
+Currently, quantum Monte Carlo (QMC) and Random Phase Approximation (RPA) that rely on DFT Kohn-Sham orbitals are perhaps the most accurate methods for vdW computations \cite{Foulkes2001,Nguyen2009}.
+However, the high computational cost and the inability to separate the long-ranged interaction from other short-ranged correlation terms make the application of such quantum chemical methods problematic.
+This has motivated the development of different approaches that are more computationally effective.